 7. Using Format Painter to Format Shape Quickly in Excel

 We can copy one shape’s formatting to another by using Format Painter.
 Let’s say we have to format the Right shape according to the Left one.

 - Choose the Left shape and Click on the Format Painter from the Home tab.

-- Then select the shape which we want to format.
+- Then select the shape that we want to format.